eleshinlomo/myafrosfrontendnew/README.md

-A simple portfolio website to showcase some of my non-nda projects.
+A simple portfolio website to showcase some non-nda projects.